 Mordanting helps the dye bond with the fabric fibers.

-1. Dissolve alum in hot water (15% of fabric weight for cellulose fibers, 10% for protein fibers).
+1. Dissolve the alum in hot water (15% of fabric weight for cellulose fibers, 10% for protein fibers).

 2. Submerge the fabric in the mordant solution.